The Life Plan

 Who Is Involved?

-Care Managers at the Care Coordination Organizations assist people with developmental disabilities to access services that support healthy, well–rounded and fulfilling lives.
+Care Managers assist people with developmental disabilities to access services that support healthy, well–rounded and fulfilling lives.
 Care Managers work with the person and their family member, and bring together health care and developmental disability service providers to develop an integrated Life Plan for each person that includes developmental disability, medical, behavioral health, community and social supports, and other services.

 Habilitation providers are often best positioned to know the clinical, medical and health status of those they support and are responsible for communicating that information to the Care Manager and care planning team at the time of the Life Plan meeting.
 This will ensure that the most current information regarding the person’s clinical, medical/health, safeguard needs, habilitation needs, etc. are integrated into the Life Plan by the Care Manager.

 It is the responsibility of the habilitation provider to share relevant and pertinent information with the Care Manager prior to, during, and/or after the Life Plan meeting to support development of a comprehensive, person-centered Life Plan by the Care Manager.
 The care-planning team establishes the timeframe in which all needed and/or requested information or documents are to be shared/distributed, as well as who else within the care-planning team should have this information.